-The reporting burden under Alternative 1 (No Action) would likely be similar to that under Alternative 2.
-All wreckfish dealers are currently reporting landings electronically, thus implementing an electronic reporting system for the wreckfish ITQ program would not introduce new costs.
+The reporting burden under Alternative 1 (No Action) would likely be similar to that under Preferred Alternative 2.
+All wreckfish dealers are currently reporting landings electronically, thus implementing an electronic reporting system for the wreckfish ITQ program would not introduce new costs to dealers.
 If vessel owners involved in the fishery do not already have the necessary equipment and internet connection to report electronically, Preferred Alternative 2 would introduce a new cost.
 To submit logbooks and usage of quota electronically, dealers and vessel owners would need access to an internet equipped device such as a laptop, tablet, or smartphone.
 While this would result in an additional cost for those that do not already have such a device or internet service, it is assumed that most vessel owners have existing access that would allow them to submit logbooks electronically.
 As such, the implementation of an electronic reporting system is not expected to result in notable new or additional costs.

 Preferred Alternative 2 would allow for more timely monitoring of the wreckfish ITQ program in comparison to Alternative 1 (No Action).
-Additionally, once the program is set up there would be decreased administrative costs since agency staff would not need to input wreckfish landings reported on paper into an electronic system.
 As such, Preferred Alternative 2 would result in increased net economic benefits in comparison to Alternative 1 (No Action).

 Section 3.4 (Social Environment) includes detailed information about fishermen and communities that may be affected by changes to reporting requirements for commercial wreckfish businesses.
-In general, positive social effects of electronic reporting requirements would likely be associated with decreased time and financial burden for wreckfish ITQ holders and crew to meet the requirements when compared to the paper-based reporting system.
+In general, positive social effects of electronic reporting requirements would likely be associated under Preferred Alternative 2 when compared with Alternative 1 (No Action), with decreased time and financial burden for wreckfish ITQ holders and captains to meet the requirements when compared to the paper-based reporting system.

 The requirement for increased electronic reporting under Preferred Alternative 2 would affect vessel owners who do not already use computer systems in their businesses or could result in errors.
 However, requiring all wreckfish ITQ shareholders to report electronically is expected to result in broad social benefits by improving quota monitoring.
-There may also be some positive benefits for individual fishing businesses associated with having a consistent record of catch on their trips under.
+There may also be some positive benefits for individual fishing businesses associated with having a consistent record of catch on their trips under this online system.
 This information could be used for marketing purposes to demonstrate the ability and knowledge of the captain and crew.
 Additionally, a database could be established that would allow business owners to access their own records and compare them to summarized reports at a local or regional level.